ad-freiburg/qlever/docs/wikidata.md

 ## Download and uncompress Wikidata

-If you already downloaded **and decrompressed** Wikidata to uncompressed Turtle format you can skip this step.
-Otherwise we download and uncompress it.
+If you already downloaded **and decrompressed** Wikidata to the uncompressed Turtle format, you can skip this step.
+Otherwise we will download and uncompress it in this step.

 **Note:** This takes several hours as Wikidata is about 42 GB compressed and their servers are throttled.